onestardao/WFGY/TensionUniverse/BlackHole/Q034_quantum_classical_crossover.md

 *What to log:*

-* Prompts, answers, and, when accessible, auxiliary tension estimates.
+* Prompts, answers and, when accessible, auxiliary tension estimates.
-* This log can be shared without exposing any hidden generative rules of the Tension Universe.
+* This log can be shared without exposing any hidden TU generative mechanism.

+This protocol is an illustration tool.
+It helps users see how Q034 style encodings change explanations, but it does not claim that the AI system has gained new physical insight beyond its training data and explicit encodings.

 ---